 Photo: Soloist at The National Gallery of Victoria, for the Centurian Picasso curators dinner, Winter series.

-In 2018, Tamayo was formally recognised by the Australian Dance Council for her contributions to the Australian Arts industry.
-She was nominated in the The Australian Dance Awards 2018, for her ‘Service to Dance’.
+2018, Marina Tamayo was nominated for her ‘Service to Dance in Australia’.This was presented by the Australian Dance Council for her contributions to the Australian Arts industry.

-In 2023, Tamayo was awarded a Fellowship of AMPA by Professor Ian Bofinger Executive Dean and Dr. Maya Gavish (Faculty of Dance Performance) at the 2023 Graduation ceremony of Bachelor, Masters of Dance.
+In 2023, Marina Tamayo was awarded a Fellowship by AMPA in recognition of Outstanding contributions to the Performing Arts sector in Australia, presented by Professor Ian Bofinger, Executive Dean and Dr Maya Gavish (Faculty of Dance Performance) at the 2023 Graduation ceremony of Bachelor’s and Master’s Dance.

 Photo by Marina Tamayo Fellowship Award Wenny Tan, AMPA, 2023